prashantkhurana/my-website/content/blog/rclone-copy-drive-dropbox/index.md

 6) Leave 'Dropbox App Secret' empty  i.e just press enter key.

-7) Use auto config?.
-Y.
+7) Use auto config?
+Y

 8) Rclone will launch dropbox will launch your browser asking for permission.
 Allow.

 ![](img/2017-10-19-11-59-43.png)

 9) You will see the token field in the terminal.
 Press 'y' to save the remote.

-The whole setup looks like the following.
+The whole setup looks like the following:

 ![](img/2017-10-19-12-04-46.png)

 As you can see, it is very intuitive.